Forricide/still-feel-alive/Chapter 2.md

 The other guy snorts.
 "That joke is shit."

 She feels around in her pocket.
 Yes, there's money in there.
 Not a lot.
 Just enough for a bus pass, or two. *Always keep enough money for a bus pass on you.
-You never know where you'll end up.*
+You never know where you'll end up.* Who said that?

 "Like your face, fucker."

 "Yes, I have money," she says.
 Something feels strange about her voice.

+One of them snorts.

+"I got some of that good stuff, yeah?"
+The first man shows her a baggy.
+There's some sort of weird, well, something weird in it.
+She doesn't recognize it, but she can figure it out after a few seconds: drugs.
+For a moment, she feels a strange sense of pride.
+It's not the most difficult deduction ever, but anyone this tired would have a hard time figuring things out.

+Or so she assumes.
+Hopes.

+*If anyone ever offers you drugs, don't.* *It's life-ruining: I used to have a friend, Katherine, who got into drugs.
+I'm not sure what happened to her, but it wasn't good.*